freecores/xgate/README.txt

 ////////////////////////////////////////////////////////////////////////////////
 // SVN tag: None

+May 12,2010
+RTL - Added new control registers for interrupt bypass function.
+Out of reset
+    all input interrupts are bypassed directly to the Xgate interrupt outputs.
+    The interrupts are also disabled from effecting the Xgate till the bypass is disabled.
+The interrupt priority has been flipped so that now the lowest index input interrupt has the highest priority.

+Testbench - Added semaphore register and read only registers to observe irq
+    outputs of Xgate to testbench slave module.
+Added parameters to support new Xgate registers and testbench registers.
+Added new test to checkout bypass functionality and interrupt priority encoding.

+Doc - Updated with additions of IRQ Bypass registers.

+////////////////////////////////////////////////////////////////////////////////
+////////////////////////////////////////////////////////////////////////////////
+// SVN tag: None

 Apr 22,2010
 RTL - Fixed bug when entering DEBUG by command from the slave WISHBONE bus.
     All tests now pass when the RAM wait states are set from zero to four.
 Five